Statue of Sabrina: Tradition of interclass rivalry

 The class of 1951 subsequently returned the statue to the college, where she remained for over 20 years, until students staged a high-profile heist in 1977.
 In June 1977 the statue was displayed at the 25th reunion of the class of 1952 in order to raise donations for the college.
 The class required that the statue be placed on display, however, so she was mounted behind plexiglass in Converse Hall.
 In the early hours of October 13, three masked students entered the hall, tied up the switchboard operator, and pried the statue loose.
 At the last minute the students enlisted Prince Albert Grimaldi (then a student at the college) so they could claim diplomatic immunity if necessary.
 They were apprehended less than a month later, when campus police, having learned of their plan to fly the statue over a football game, staked out the local airports.

 The statue became the subject of some controversy after the college became coed, as some argued that the statue's tradition was inconsistent with the desire to become a more diverse, progressive institution.

 The statue was stolen again in 1984 by Bruce Becker (class of 1980) and Rosanne Haggerty (class of 1982) and made two more flights over Amherst athletic events.
 The statue was returned to the college by Bruce Angiolillo (class of 1974) in 1994 for the inauguration of Tom Gerety as president of the college.
 She remained securely kept by the college, occasionally displayed for alumni events, for well over a decade.

 In recent decades, the statue has made fewer and fewer documented appearances.
 The class of 2008 stole Sabrina from the College after it was kept in a campus basement for several years, recasting the statue and attaching a new hand and foot.
 The class of 2014 subsequently came into possession of Sabrina during 2013 reunion activities.

-Members of the class of 2024 obtained the statue in 2024 the week before commencement; it's whereabouts are since unknown.
+Members of the class of 2024 obtained the statue a week before commencement.
+Since then, she has been spotted once in the Mead Art Museum in 2025, but remains mostly hidden from the public eye in an unknown location.